peripheryapp/periphery/README.md

 ### Assign-only Properties

-Properties that are assigned but never used are identified as unused, e.g:
+Properties that are assigned but never used are identified as such, e.g:

 ```swift
 class MyClass {